Particular/NServiceBus/CONTRIBUTING.md

 Avoid allocations in hot paths:

 * Avoid LINQ.
 * Avoid using foreach over collections that do not have a struct enumerator.
+For public facing interfaces we favour readonly collections and enumerables.
+For internal types we favour speed and allocation reduction.

 ## Submitting Changes